opencog/atomspace/Design-Notes.md

 of the arrow.
 This was never done.

-There were plans to create `LeftArrow` and `RightArrow`, corresponding to associative monoidal left and right multiplecation.
+There were plans to create `LeftArrow` and `RightArrow`, corresponding to associative monoidal left and right multiplication.
 This was never done.

 There were vague ideas of talking about arrows as functors.
 This would have then required left and right adjoints.